microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     <img src="./media/image30.png" border="1">

-9. Notice how **Allow users to approve their own changes** is selected.
+9. Notice how **Requestors can approve their own changes** is selected.
-    If **Allow users to approve their own changes** is not selected, the creator of the pull request can still vote Approve on their pull request, but their vote won\'t count toward the Require a minimum number of reviewers policy.
+    If **Requestors can approve their own changes** is not selected, the creator of the pull request can still vote Approve on their pull request, but their vote won\'t count toward the Require a minimum number of reviewers policy.